ryanism-org/staticAPI/README.md

 ## Contributing

-Pull requests are welcome.
-If you find any problem(s) in the staticAPI, feel free to submit an issue.
-This includes stuff like vulnerabilities, or even the most trivial issues (such as typoes.)
-If you know how to fix an issue, feel free to make a pull request for the issue.
-If you would like to suggest a feature or change, submit it as an issue as well or message us on [discord](https://ryanism.org/discord/); it will be given the appropriate tag once we have seen it.
-We love to discuss any major changes with you.
+Submit any issues or problems found in the static API on GitHub to notify the developers.
+This can be anything from security vulnerabilities to typos.
+If the you know how to fix the issue, they are encouraged to make a pull request to resolve it.
+If a you have a suggestion for a new feature or change, they can also submit it as an issue or reach out to the developers on [discord](https://ryanism.org/discord/) for further discussion.
+We welcome feedback and discussions about major changes.

 ## License ![badge](https://badgen.net/github/license/ryanism-org/staticAPI)